Why Omega-3s Are So Important During Pregnancy and Breastfeeding

 Before starting to take a supplement, though, remember that you may already be getting some or all of these omega-3s in your regular diet.

 The good news is that you can’t really overdose, so feel free to take up to 1,000 mg/day of DHA plus EPA when pregnant.
-Or take even more, but research has shown that exceeding 1,000 mg provides no extra benefits.
+Or take even more, but research has shown that exceeding 1,000 mg provides no extra health benefits.

 What Are the Benefits for Baby?